exercism/elixir/exercises/concept/newsletter/.docs/introduction.md

 When you're finished working with the file, close it with `File.close/1`.

 All the mentioned functions from the `File` module also have a `!` variant that raises an error instead of returning an error tuple (e.g. `File.read!/1`).
-Use that variant if you don't intend to handle errors such missing files or lack of permissions.
+Use that variant if you don't intend to handle errors such as missing files or lack of permissions.